naveenggmu/naveenggmu/README.md

 - 💼 I’m currently working as a Research Intern at ***AIcrowd***

-- 🥁 Will be heading to ***PayPal*** as a Software Engineering Intern from Jan 2021.
+- 🥁 Will be heading to ***PayPal*** as a Data Scientist Intern from Jan 2021.
 Super stoked about it.

 - 📫 How to reach me **navaans@gmail.com**